francescopiocirillo/draw-snap-drawing-tool/README.md

 🎨 DrawSnap – Geometric Drawing Tool
 ====================================

-> 🚀 A **Java-based geometric drawing application** built using the **Scrum methodology**, designed to support shape creation, editing, grouping, and custom shape libraries, developed as part of a university project.
+🚀 A **Java-based geometric drawing application** built using the **Scrum methodology**, designed to support shape creation, editing, grouping, and custom shape libraries, developed as part of a university project.

+> Demonstrated proficiency in Java application development, agile Scrum methodology, UI/UX design, advanced shape manipulation features, and automated testing with JUnit.

 * * *